rlmf82/fota/README.md

 ============================= EXECUTION ==============================

-This application can be executed using maven command: mvn spring-boot:run
+This application can be executed in two ways:

+1) Using maven and running command: mvn spring-boot:run

+2) Run in Docker:

+- 2.1) Build container: docker build . -t man:fota
+- 2.2) docker run --name=fota -d -v ~<HOST-DIRECTORY>:/var/fota -p 8080:8080 man:fota

+OBS.: It is necessary to create a <HOST-DIRECTORY> and replace the path in the link above.

 ============================= PROPERTIES =============================